 The theme that courses through My Not So Perfect Life is definitely becoming an adult in today’s society.
 Kinsella accurately portrays the struggles and pressures that many young adults are facing in our society today.
 The desire to have it all at once and the harsh realities of how most of us achieve our goals is presented in classic Kinsella style.
 Many readers will relate to the theme, but will find the humour in the process.

 Katie is such a fun and witty character that a lot of us can relate to.
 Desperate to become an up and coming brand manager in London, Katie is trying to succeed and just seems to have so many obstacles to climb.
 Her determination is admirable, however her desire to hide the difficult parts of her life from friends, family and co-workers, such as her tiny shared apartment and odd roommates, have caused her to put forth an entirely different persona on Instagram.
 This is where Kinsella really grabs the reader’s attention, because I am sure that most people on social media are usually tweaking their image just a little bit to make their lives appear a little bit more interesting or fabulous than they really are.

 ❀ A Satirical Story

 Satire is not used often enough in contemporary novels and reading My Not So Perfect Life has really got me craving more of this genre.
 Kinsella weaves hilarity into her writing and gives an upbeat feel to the story, while exposing the characters and their weaknesses.
 The book will honestly put a smile on your face, even though you are feeling for Katie and her problems in life.

-Fans of Sophie Kinsella will not be disappointed in her latest contemporary, My Not So Perfect Life.
+My Not So Perfect Life by Sophie Kinsella is sure to be loved by fans of the author.
 This book not only exposes our societal desire to put forth a fabulous image, it is relatable and hilarious at the same time.
 This is one book that will give you lots of laughter.